Asiatic lion: India

 In the 1950s, biologists advised the Indian government to re-establish at least one wild population in the Asiatic lion's former range to ensure the population's reproductive health and to prevent it from being affected by an outbreak of an epidemic.
 In 1956, the Indian Board for Wildlife accepted a proposal by the Government of Uttar Pradesh to establish a new sanctuary for the envisaged reintroduction, Chandra Prabha Wildlife Sanctuary, covering 96 km2 in eastern Uttar Pradesh, where climate, terrain and vegetation is similar to the conditions in the Gir Forest.
 In 1957, one male and two female wild-caught Asiatic lions were set free in the sanctuary.
 This population comprised 11 animals in 1965, which all disappeared thereafter.

 The Asiatic Lion Reintroduction Project to find an alternative habitat for reintroducing Asiatic lions was pursued in the early 1990s.
 Biologists from the Wildlife Institute of India assessed several potential translocation sites for their suitability regarding existing prey population and habitat conditions.
 The Palpur-Kuno Wildlife Sanctuary in northern Madhya Pradesh was ranked as the most promising location, followed by Sita Mata Wildlife Sanctuary and Darrah National Park.
 Until 2000, 1,100 families from 16 villages had been resettled from the Palpur-Kuno Wildlife Sanctuary, and another 500 families from eight villages were expected to be resettled.
 With this resettlement scheme the protected area was expanded by 345 km2.

 Gujarat state officials resisted the relocation, since it would make the Gir Sanctuary lose its status as the world's only home of the Asiatic lion.
 Gujarat raised a number of objections to the proposal, and thus the matter went before the Indian Supreme Court.
 In April 2013, the Indian Supreme Court ordered the Gujarat state to send some of their Gir lions to Madhya Pradesh to establish a second population there.
-The court had given wildlife authorities six months to complete the transfer.
-The number of lions and which ones to be transported will be decided at a later date.
-As of now, the plan to shift lions to Kuno is in jeopardy, with Madhya Pradesh having apparently given up on acquiring lions from Gujarat.
+The Gujarat state government has resisted relocation of lions to other states.